Domenico di Campofregoso

 Domenico di Campofregoso (1325–1390) was the fifth doge of Genoa.
 He succeeded Gabriele Adorno upon the deposition of the latter on 13 August 1370 by the two vicars of the people.
 He held the longest consecutive term as Doge in the history of the Republic.

 Life

-Domineco was the son of Rolando di Campofregoso and of Manfredina Fregoso.
-He was born around 1325 as the last son of a family of six.
+Born in 1325, Domineco was the son of Rolando di Campofregoso and of Manfredina Fregoso.
+He was the last son of a family of six.
 Like many of the members of the Genoese patriciate, he started his professional life as a merchant and financier.
 By 1355, he was nominated to the First Council of the Republic with the position of senior councilor.
 At the position, he led the fight against the noble families of Liguria, specially the Fieschi family.
 He was then made governor of the castles of Gavi, Voltaggio and Portovenere.

 Towards the dogeship

 Domenico became vicar of the people and from this vantage position he tried to expel doge Adorno with the spontaneous support of the Genoese populace.
 The inhabitants of the city were called into the church of Santa Maria delle Vigne and the two vicars stirred the crowd against the recent tax increase decided by the doge.
 The popular assembly deposed Adorno and Domineco di Campofregoso was acclaimed as the new head of state.